zsotyooo/oryx/README.md

 Build the assets using `webpack` and print a nice terminal output.
-This functon is just a wrapper around `webpack(configuration, callback)`: feel free to use the webpack one if you want more control over the process.
+This functon is just a wrapper around `webpack(configuration, callback)`: feel free to use directly webpack if you want even more control over the process.
-Return a `promise`: resolve with `webpack` stats, reject with the error object.

 - `configuration {object}`: webpack configuration file
 - `callback(error, stats) {function} [optional]`: function called once webpack build task is completed